Table of Contents

 particularly if you're coming from an imperative language:

-there's no need to call return if the last action in a block
+there's no need to use return if the last action in a block

 would otherwise be returning the correct result.
 Let's look at